 Supplements

 There are supplements that have good studies supporting their use in migraine.
 Some of the more thorough general neurologists and headache specialists advise their patients to take specific supplements to get attacks under better control.
 This list below is a handy reference on what is recommended.
-For a more detailed discussion of the whys and hows, this blog will be helpful.
 I wish I had known how much the right type of magnesium would have helped me as I had tried and failed with the wrong type.

 Recommended Supplements